moby/moby/docs/reference/commandline/dockerd.md

 `/var/run/docker.sock`, requiring either `root` permission, or `docker` group membership.

-If you need to access the Docker daemon remotely, you need to enable the `tcp` Socket.
-Beware that the default setup provides un-encrypted and un-authenticated direct access to the Docker daemon - and should be secured either using the [built in HTTPS encrypted socket](https://docs.docker.com/engine/security/https/), or by putting a secure web proxy in front of it.
+If you need to access the Docker daemon remotely, you need to enable the tcp Socket.
+When using a TCP socket, the Docker daemon provides un-encrypted and un-authenticated direct access to the Docker daemon by default.
+You should secure the daemon either using the [built in HTTPS encrypted socket](https://docs.docker.com/engine/security/protect-access/), or by putting a secure web proxy in front of it.
 You can listen on port `2375` on all network interfaces with `-H tcp://0.0.0.0:2375`, or on a particular network interface using its IP address: `-H tcp://192.168.59.103:2375`.
 It is conventional to use port `2375` for un-encrypted, and port `2376` for encrypted